Speaker conditioned acoustic modeling for multi-speaker conversational ASR: Abstract

 \section{Abstract}

-In this paper, we propose a novel approach for the transcription of speech conversations with natural speaker overlap, from single channel recordings.
-We propose a combination of a speaker diarization system and a hybrid automatic speech recognition (ASR) system with speaker activity assisted acoustic model (AM).
-An end-to-end neural network system is used for speaker diarization.
-Two architectures, (i) input conditioned AM, and (ii) gated features AM, are explored to incorporate the speaker activity information.
-The models output speaker specific senones.
-The experiments on Switchboard telephone conversations show the advantage of incorporating speaker activity information in the ASR system for recordings with overlapped speech.
-In particular, an absolute improvement of $11\%$ in word error rate (WER) is seen for the proposed approach on natural conversation speech with automatic diarization.
+In this paper, we propose a novel approach for the transcription of speech conversations with natural speaker overlap, from single channel speech recordings.
+The proposed model is a combination of a speaker diarization system and a hybrid automatic speech recognition (ASR) system.
+The speaker conditioned acoustic model (SCAM) in the ASR system consists of a series of embedding layers which use the speaker activity inputs from the diarization system to derive speaker specific embeddings.
+The output of the SCAM are speaker specific senones that are used for decoding the transcripts for each speaker in the conversation.
+In this work, we experiment with the automatic speaker activity decisions generated using an end-to-end speaker diarization system.
+A joint learning approach is also proposed where the diarization model and the ASR acoustic model are jointly optimized.
+The experiments are performed on the mixed-channel two speaker recordings from the Switchboard corpus of telephone conversations.
+In these experiments, we show that the proposed acoustic model, incorporating speaker activity decisions and joint optimization, improves significantly over the ASR system with explicit source filtering (relative improvements of $12\%$ in word error rate (WER) over the baseline system).